divyajeettt/CSE231/Assignment-3/1/README.md

 #define FIRST (i%2 == 0) ?
 LEFT : RIGHT
 #define SECOND (i%2 == 0) ?
 RIGHT : LEFT
 ```

-This ensures that a circular wait (which leads to a deadlock) cannot occur.

 ### Solution using mutex locks